How to Get Rid of the Cat Urine Smell in Your House

 - Intact (unneutered) male cats have an even stronger smelling urine than other cats.
 This is because they have more testosterone, which adds a more pungent odor to their urine.
 Intact male cats are also more likely to spray or mark their territory by urinating in their habitat.

-How many litter boxes do I need for my Cat?
+How many litter boxes do I need?

 Most veterinarians recommend that a cat owner have one more cat litterbox than the number of cats.
 So, if you have two cats, you should have three litterboxes.
 The litterboxes should be located on each level of the house if there are multiple levels.
 Also, the litterboxes should be in different areas of the house in quiet, low traffic locations.